EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 ## Background

 Within the OIDC ecosystem, the [native application agent specification](http://openid.bitbucket.org/draft-native-application-agent-core-01.htm) has been drafted.
-This draft never reached completion and appears unmaintained.
+This draft never reached completion and has been abandoned.
 This draft specification assumes that any native app on a device knows about potential resource provider.
 This assumption is not necessarily valid for a service domain, such as national academia.
 In such a service domain a service MAY exist more than once for different user audiences.

 Other standardization attempts to connect native mobile apps assume that a native app connects to an authorization service through a browser proxy.
 This has been identified as a [security risk](https://tools.ietf.org/html/rfc7636).
 This risk can only be mitigated by adding new cryptographic means to the OAuth2 protocol.
-However, this cannot fully solve the problem of using web-browsers and custom URLs as proxy services.
+An attempt for authorizing native apps through a proxy browser is the [AppAuth specification draft].
+However, AppAuth is not designed to authorizing native apps for RP services.

 ## Objective